pedhmendes/ising-dimension-reduction/README.md

 The observables are *Temperature*, *Lsize*, *Magnetization*, *Energy* and *Seed*.

-To create lots of datafiles one can do a bash script, like the example.
+To create lots of datafiles one can make a bash script, like the example.
 Then you need to give permisson to run

   <code>chmod +x job.sh</code>